Choose healthy foods every day

 - Use olive and canola oils for cooking.

-- Avoid foods high in trans fats, such as store-bought crackers, cookies, cakes, pies, pastries, margarine, and fast food.
+- Avoid foods high in trans fats.
 Watch out for "partially hydrogenated oil" on the ingredient list.

 - Enjoy at least 2 fatty fish meals per week, such as wild salmon, trout, chunk light tuna, or halibut.